ddneat/stylebuddy/README.md

 - Can be used for server side rendering
 - Converts camel case property names to hyphen notation
 - No dependencies
-- Tiny (<2kb, about 600bytes uglified and gzipped)
+- Tiny (<2kb, about 600bytes minified and gzipped)

 ## Example